hphelion/documentation/community/community.dashboard.how-works.md

 <!-- Hide until use cases are official
 <p style="font-size: small;"> <a href="/helion/openstack/dashboard/admin/">&#9664; PREV</a> | <a href="/helion/openstack/manage/">&#9650; UP</a> | <a href="/helion/openstack/dashboard/users/">NEXT &#9654;</a> </p>
 -->
-# HP Helion OpenStack&#174;: How to use the Helion Dashboards
+# HP Helion OpenStack&#174; Community: How to use the Helion Dashboards

 The HP Helion OpenStack Community dashboards are browser-based user interfaces that allow you to interact with the HP Helion OpenStack Commercial overcloud.
 The overcloud is the end-user OpenStack cloud.